jmbhughes/CSCI2824-Discrete-Structures/resources/syllabus.md

 * Understand how to sequence the human genome.
 * Find all the prime factors for really large number (> 10^10000).
 * Write a program to play _go_ (and play better than the best human champion?).
-* Write a program to check if a program is “correct” (keeps your instructor awake at night!).
+* Find al anomalies in a data set and explain why they are anomalous (keeps your instructor awake at night!).

 Some of these problems are [really hard](http://en.wikipedia.org/wiki/NP-complete) to solve using a computer.
 No one knows if there are easy solutions to these problems and it would be nice to see efficient solutions in this century.
 In this course, we will cover the mathematical foundations that will help us formulate solutions to some of the real problems above.
 Specifically, we will learn